akane0915/question-answer-board/README.md

 # _Ask It_

-#### _This is an Ember Application Question and Answer Board!
-It allows users to submit a question and allows others users to respond with answers.
-Let's help all those junior developers out there to become better programmers by creating a method for them to get their questions answered!
+#### _This is a Question and Answer Board built in Ember!
+It allows users to submit a question and others users to respond with answers.
+Let's help all those junior developers out there to become better programmers by answering their questions!
+After all, we all want the world to be a better place, right?
 June 2, 2017_

 #### By _**Asia Kane**_